prowler-cloud/prowler/README.md

 >Make sure that the used credentials have s3:GetObject permissions in the S3 path where the allowlist file is located.

 DynamoDB table ARNs are also supported as allowlist file, e.g. `arn:aws:dynamodb:us-east-1:111111222222:table/allowlist`
->Make sure that the table has `account_id` as partition key and `rule` as sort key, and that the used credentials have dynamodb:Scan permissions in the table.
+>Make sure that the table has `account_id` as partition key and `rule` as sort key, and that the used credentials have `dynamodb:PartiQLSelect` permissions in the table.
 ><p align="left"><img src="https://user-images.githubusercontent.com/38561120/165769502-296f9075-7cc8-445e-8158-4b21804bfe7e.png" alt="image" width="397" height="252" /></p>

 >The field `account_id` can contains either an account ID or an `*` (which applies to all the accounts that use this table as a whitelist).
 As in the traditional allowlist file, the `rule` field must contain `checkID:resourcename` pattern.